pandichef/pdexplorer/README.md

 ```

 The `()` at the end tells Altair to open the chart in a web browser.
 This method is not available in `alt.Charts` itself,
 but we monkey patched this into the class for convenience.
-In this example, `circlechart()` itself simple returns a `alt.Chart` object.
+In this example, `circlechart()` itself simply returns a `alt.Chart` object.

 `pdexplorer` charts also support a `varlist` parameter with `y`/`x` encodings and additional encodings via options e.g., the previous block can be written as